qiboteam/qibo/doc/source/getting-started/installation.rst

       The ``pip`` program will download and install all the required dependencies except `cupy <https://cupy.dev/>`_ and
       `cuQuantum <https://developer.nvidia.com/cuquantum-sdk>`_
       which are required for GPU acceleration.
+      The cuQuantum dependency is optional, as it is required only for the ``cuquantum`` platform.
 Please install `cupy <https://cupy.dev/>`_ by following the instructions from the `official website
       <https://docs.cupy.dev/en/stable/install.html>`_ for your GPU hardware.
       The installation instructions for `cuQuantum <https://developer.nvidia.com/cuquantum-sdk>`_